Image Forensics: Detecting duplication of scientific images with manipulation-invariant image similarity: Results and Discussion

 \section{Results and Discussion}

-Our model reached peak accuracy on the validation set at about $5000$ training iterations for a batch size of $256$ images.
-The following table summarizes the accuracy on the validation and test sets for synthetic images, as well as the accuracy on a small dataset of real duplications and/or manipulations, containing $54$ cases.
-Performance on real cases is the average of 10 runs of the predictor; Figure~\ref{fig:realex} shows details of such prediction.
-Notice that the model is consistent on the errors it makes, and becomes more confident on the answer as the number of training steps increase, though it makes slightly more errors.
-This indicates early-stopping might be a good strategy when deploying the model on real-world cases -- though the real-world images dataset is too small to draw any conclusions.
+Our model was trained for $20000$ iterations using batch size of $256$ images.
+Figure~\ref{fig:acctraintest} summarizes the accuracy on batch, validation, and test sets for synthetic images, as well as the accuracy on a small dataset of real duplications and/or manipulations, containing $126$ cases.
+Accuracy on synthetic cases is simply the number of correct predictions.
+Accuracy on real cases is the average of 10 runs of the predictor, where, for each run, each image of a duplication case is compared with a random duplicate and a random image from another case -- Figure~\ref{fig:realex} shows details of such prediction.
+Though accuracy on the synthetic sets peak at around 20k steps, it quickly reaches a maximum value and stabilizes on the real world set (e.g., Figure 3, ``real'' approx. 5500 steps).

 Unfortunately at this time we are unable to publish real-world example images.
 Some examples of synthetic image pairs, along with prediction, are shown in Figure~\ref{fig:synthex}.
-Trained models are available at the project's page.
 Figure~\ref{fig:embed} shows a snapshot of the PCA of the embeddings of $1024$ synthetic images, as represented by the $128$-dimensional output of the CNN.
 A video of the embedding is available at {\tt https://youtu.be/--cFoKPNMu8}